babylonchain/babylon/docs/staking-script.md

 This leads to following system wide repercussions:

-- for staking request to become active, btc holder needs to provide valid unbonding transaction in this staking request.
+- for staking request to become active, btc staker needs to provide valid unbonding transaction in this staking request.
 This staking request will become active only when `CovenantThreshold` signatures will be received by Babylon chain.
 Lack of `FinalityProviderPk` in unbonding path, means that after delegation becomes active, staker can send unbodning transaction any time without asking finality provider for permission.
-- existence of `FinalityProviderPk` in slashing path, coupled with the fact that btc holder needs to provide pre-signed slashing transaction which needs to be signed by covenant committee for delegation request to become active, leads to situation in which the only signature missing to send slashing transaction to btc is signature of finality provider.
+- existence of `FinalityProviderPk` in slashing path, coupled with the fact that btc staker needs to provide pre-signed slashing transaction which needs to be signed by covenant committee for delegation request to become active, leads to situation in which the only signature missing to send slashing transaction to btc is signature of finality provider.